Friends in Low Places: Critical reception

 Starting in 2008, "Friends in Low Places" became the traditional sing-along song during the sixth inning at Kansas City Royals home games at Kauffman Stadium.
 Garth Brooks has recorded dozens of different introductions to be played on the Jumbotron display before the start of the song.
-The tradition ended in 2014 when Don't Stop Belivin' by Journey was chosen as the new sixth inning song, even though the lyrics mention a "city boy raised in south Detroit", home to the Royals' American League Central division rival Detroit Tigers, and Journey hails from San Francisco, whose Giants defeated the Royals in the 2014 World Series.
+The tradition ended in 2014 when Don't Stop Believin' by Journey was chosen as the new sixth inning song, even though the lyrics mention a "city boy raised in south Detroit", home to the Royals' American League Central division rival Detroit Tigers, and Journey hails from San Francisco, whose Giants defeated the Royals in the 2014 World Series.

 In a 2009 essay on Brooks, Chuck Klosterman reflected on the song's success.
 Brooks, he argued, had filled a void in popular culture left by Bruce Springsteen during the 1990s:

+In 2024, Rolling Stone ranked the song at #35 on its 200 Greatest Country Songs of All Time ranking.

 The "third verse"

 The original version of "Friends in Low Places" has two verses.
 In 1991, Brooks added a "third verse" to the song in live performances.
 His spiel leading to the new verse claimed that he thought the song's original verse did not reflect how he would really act in that situation.
-It is basically a rewrite of the second verse, with only the last few lines changed, culminating in "Just wait 'til I finish this glass / Then sweet little lady, I'll head back to the bar / And you can kiss my ass".
+Its lyrics are heavily based on the second verse, with only the last few lines changed, culminating in "Just wait 'til I finish this glass / Then sweet little lady, I'll head back to the bar / And you can kiss my ass".

 25th anniversary version

 In September 2015, it was announced a new version of "Friends in Low Places" would be released on Brooks's 25th anniversary No Fences album.
-The song would feature George Strait, Jason Aldean, Florida Georgia Line, and Keith Urban singing along with Brooks.
+The song featured George Strait, Jason Aldean, Florida Georgia Line, and Keith Urban singing along with Brooks.
 The 25th anniversary edition of the album was scrapped over royalty disputes, but the song appeared on Brooks' 2016 The Ultimate Collection box set.